 This page shows the ACL status by different ACL users.
-Each row describes the ACE that is defined.
+Each row describes a defined ACE t.
 It is a conflict if a specific ACE is not applied to the hardware due to hardware limitations.
-The maximum number of ACEs is 512 on each switch.
+The maximum number of ACEs is 256 on each switch.